yetulaxman/containers-workflows/_hands-on/day2/blast.md

    mkdir -p BLAST && cd BLAST   #  create a separate folder for this analysis sinteractive -c 2 -m 4G -d 100   # choose project number upon terminal prompt
    ```
 2. We'll use a BLAST (Basic Local Alignment Search Tool) container image as available from [Quay Registry](https://quay.io).
-Visit the Quay registry webpage and
+Visit the webpage of Quay registry
-   search for the BLAST image (using keyword: BLAST) on the top right hand corner.
+   and search for the BLAST image (using keyword: BLAST) on the top right hand corner.
 You can find the BLAST images from different repositories/accounts.
-Pick the one
+Pick the
-   under biocontainer repository (i.e., biocontainers/blast).
-And also search for different tags available for the image (hint: on lthe eft side menu, click on
+   one under biocontainer repository (i.e., biocontainers/blast).
+And also search for different tags available for the image (hint: on the left side menu, click on
    *tags* icon).
-Once we managed to find a fully qualified URI (= docker://hostname/repository/imagename:tag) for docker image, we can convert it to singularity a
+Once we managed to find a fully qualified URI (= docker://hostname/repository/imagename:tag) for docker image, we can convert it to singularity
    image using **singularity build** subcommand as below:

    ```bash
    singularity build blast_quay.sif docker://quay.io/biocontainers/blast:2.12.0--pl5262h3289130_0
    ```
-   Once the image is built successfully, we should be able to singularity image file (file name: blast_quay.sif) in the current directory.
+   Once the image is built successfully, we should be able to see singularity image file (file name: blast_quay.sif) in the current directory.

-3. Run a simple command inside the singularity container to get commanline help from blastp
+3. Run a simple command inside of the singularity container to get commanline help for blastp
    ```bash
    singularity exec blast_quay.sif blastp -help
    ```